Mathematical descriptions of the electromagnetic field: Manifestly covariant (tensor) approach

 Maxwell's equations are exactly consistent with special relativity—i.e., if they are valid in one inertial reference frame, then they are automatically valid in every other inertial reference frame.
 In fact, Maxwell's equations were crucial in the historical development of special relativity.
 However, in the usual formulation of Maxwell's equations, their consistency with special relativity is not obvious; it can only be proven by a laborious calculation.

 For example, consider a conductor moving in the field of a magnet.
 In the frame of the magnet, that conductor experiences a magnetic force.
 But in the frame of a conductor moving relative to the magnet, the conductor experiences a force due to an electric field.
 The motion is exactly consistent in these two different reference frames, but it mathematically arises in quite different ways.

 For this reason and others, it is often useful to rewrite Maxwell's equations in a way that is "manifestly covariant"—i.e. obviously consistent with special relativity, even with just a glance at the equations—using covariant and contravariant four-vectors and tensors.
-This can be done using the EM tensor F, or the 4-potential A, with the 4-current J – see covariant formulation of classical electromagnetism.
+This can be done using the EM tensor F, or the 4-potential A, with the 4-current J.